-We will talk through this by phone before I shear for you, but I will need to know:
+We can also talk through this by phone before I shear for you, but I need a photo of your sheep and to know:

-There are some critically important things you should do to prepare for shearing:
+There are a few critically important things you must do to prepare for shearing:

 I do not have strict geographic boundaries for shearing services.
-I do my best to adapt based on your needs and location and my schedule.
-I shear throughout the Bay Area; Marin; the Alexander, Russian River and Napa Valleys; and have gone as far as the Ukiah vicinity and Davis, CA. I am flexible and can probably work with your location.
+I do my best based on your needs, location ,and my schedule.
+I shear throughout the Bay Area; Marin; the Alexander, Russian River and Napa Valleys; and have gone as far as eastern Washington and northern Nevada.
+I am happy to refer folks to other certified shearers as well.